amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/further-explain.md

 # String Algorithm

+A JavaScript string algorithm is a set of instructions that help you manipulate and work with text (sequences of characters) in JavaScript.

 A string algorithm is a set of steps or procedures used to manipulate and process strings effectively.
 JavaScript offers a variety of built-in methods and techniques to perform various tasks with strings.
 Here are some common string algorithms and their explanations: